What are specialty drugs?

 Will switching to a biosimilar change my treatments or my drug's effectiveness?

-No. The process and experience will be the same.
+No. The process and experience should be the same.
 You should expect the same effectiveness as you do from the drug you are taking currently.

 Why am I being asked to switch to a biosimilar if my current therapy is working?